 Dense forests surround the trekking path to the palace ruins.
 There is a lake on this pathway, which passes through dense forests.

 Namphogang, the stone pulpit of the judges during the reign of the king, can be seen on the trekking route to the palace ruins.
 The entry point to the palace, ‘Taphap Chorten’, can be seen further down the trekking path.
-Fourth courtyard contains the palace ruins.
+The fourth courtyard contains the palace ruins.

-There is a while marble stone of 7 feet by 5 feet at the ruins site, which is believed to be the original site of Risum Gompa.
+There is a white marble stone of 7 feet by 5 feet at the ruins site, which is believed to be the original site of Risum Gompa.

 Khanchendzonga, Himalayan Mountain ranges, can be seen from this area.

 How Do I Go to Pemayangtse Monastery & Rabdentse Palace Ruins?